trinity-xai/Trinity/README.md

 To run the project from a jar after building, you can take a look at the `scripts` directory to get you started.
 Otherwise, make sure to use at least `-Dprism.maxvram=2G` on your JVM parameters when starting it up.
 For JLink/JPackage builds those JVM args are baked in already into the packages.

+## Troubleshooting

+Execution permissions might need to be needed to run the `JPackage`, `JLink`, or `Native` builds depending on which system you're running from.
+For example on OSX systems you might get `Unknown error: 111` or launch errors, hence you need to allow the app through GateKeeper via `xattr -r -d com.apple.quarantine /path/to/Trinity.app`.
+You might also need to add execution permissions in some cases via `chmod +x /path/to/Trinity.app/Contents/MacOS/Trinity` when using the `JPackage` build.